DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

     b.
 IRF3205 + external current sensor

    And consider adding the LEDs to confirm when tracks are powered.
 I like using two LEDs per output instead of LED/diode -- if only one is lit, there is a problem...

+   make a note about how current sense is affected by 3.3V boards

    -- instructions at:  https://www.locoduino.org/spip.php?article253
    where IRF3205 is incorrectly identified as L9110S.